PSHE Subject Leader - Mrs K Burden

 We will be;

-Children's Mental Health Week 2023 'Let's Connect'
+Children's Mental Health Week 2024

-Children’s Mental Health Week took place during our Spring 1 term.
+Children’s Mental Health Week takes place during our Spring 1 term.
 The week is organised by the children's mental health charity Place2Be, in order to raise awareness of the importance of children and young people’s mental health.

 Supporting Your Child's Mental Health & Wellbeing Parent Presentation